apvijay/ee5176/coded-aperture.md

 smaller apertures inside them, so that scaling leads to joining of these smaller apertures leading to a different pattern.
 These are called *coded* apertures.

+The two desired properties of the aperture are
+1. it is possible to reliably discriminate between the blurs that result from different scalings of the filter, and
+2. the aperture filter can be easily inverted so that the sharp image may be recovered.

+One way to design is to look at the frequency domain information of the aperture filter.
+Two scaled versions should not go to zero at the same frequency.
+A zero at a particular frequency is equivalently a linear constraint in the spatial domain.
+Hence, the image is restricted to a subspace.
+Thus, making the scaled PSFs to go to zero at different frequencies will make different pockets of subspaces in the spatial domain, leading to an easy discrimination.

+Levin et al. derived a condition based on KL-distance to differentiate between the filters based on the blurred images.
+They consider an image statistic prior based on which a relation between the distribution of the blurred image and the coded filter is obtained.